 If you are on third-party Gutenberg addons, each can also provide its own way to deal with the alignment options.
-For example, in Getwid, you can set a preferable alignment for multi-block containers by starting with the Section block:
+For example, in Getwid, you can set a preferred alignment for multi-block containers by starting with the Section block:

 Conclusion: How to Set Wide or Full-width Content Alignment in Gutenberg WordPress

 Stretching your Gutenberg website containers to the full-width and using full space text with wide-width layouts is an easy thing to do in the ever-evolving WordPress block editor – and it’s getting easier with every core update.

-Some essential layout and alignment settings in Gutenberg rely on the crucial theme support concepts, so you first have to make sure that your WordPress theme is capable of handling different alignment options (otherwise, you need add them yourself).
+Some essential layout and alignment settings in Gutenberg rely on the crucial theme support concepts, so you first have to make sure that your WordPress theme is capable of handling different alignment options (otherwise, you need to add them yourself).
 Thoughts, questions?